Moral realism: Proponents

+Richard Boyd defends a naturalistic moral realism according to which goodness is a homeostatic property cluster: a family of human goods whose co-occurrence is maintained by psychological and social mechanisms, with no analytic definition and no property necessary for every instance.
+Boyd calls this position "homeostatic consequentialism", and the account of kinds he introduced was applied widely outside ethics.

 Peter Railton's moral realism is often associated with a naturalist approach.
 He argues that moral facts can be reduced to non-moral facts and that our moral claims aim to describe an objective reality.
 In his well-known paper "Moral Realism" (1986), Railton advocates for a form of moral realism that is naturalistic and scientifically accessible.
 He suggests that moral facts can be understood in terms of the naturalistic concept of an individual's good.
 He employs a hypothetical observer's standpoint to explain moral judgments.
 This standpoint considers what fully rational, well-informed, and sympathetic agents would agree upon under ideal conditions.
 Railton's naturalistic approach aims to bridge the is-ought gap by explaining moral facts in terms of natural facts, and his theory is generally considered to be a response to the challenge of moral skepticism and anti-realism.
 By doing so, he attempts to show that moral facts are not mysterious or disconnected from the rest of the world, but can be understood and studied much like other natural phenomena.

 Philippa Foot adopts a moral realist position, criticizing Stevenson's idea that when evaluation is superposed on fact there has been a "committal in a new dimension."
-She introduces, by analogy, the practical implications of using the word "injury."
+She introduces, by analogy, the practical implications of using the word "injury".
 Not just anything counts as an injury.
 There must be some impairment.
 When we suppose a man wants the things the injury prevents him from obtaining, have not we fallen into the old naturalistic fallacy?

 It may seem that the only way to make a necessary connection between 'injury' and the things that are to be avoided, is to say that it is only used in an 'action-guiding sense' when applied to something the speaker intends to avoid.
 But we should look carefully at the crucial move in that argument, and query the suggestion that someone might happen not to want anything for which he would need the use of hands or eyes.
 Hands and eyes, like ears and legs, play a part in so many operations that a man could only be said not to need them if he had no wants at all.